 I maintain active research and teaching interests in other understudied areas of philosophy’s history, as well as the philosophy of art, varieties of monism, and panpsychism (historical and otherwise).
 Other interests of mine include environmental philosophy, feminist philosophy, and disability studies.

-In addition to my academic research, I am a producer and host of scholarly podcasts.
+In addition to my academic research, I have produced and hosted scholarly podcasts.
 I studied art as an undergraduate and have an ongoing painting and ceramic sculpture practice.
 And I love yoga, walking, and music (mainly post-punk/coldwave/minimal wave, classical, ambient, and experimental genres).